nginxinc/nginx-azure-workshops/labs/lab6/readme.md

 In this lab, you will create a new key-vault resource that would be storing self-signed certificates.
 You will then configure Nginx for Azure to listen for https traffic and then terminate TLS before proxying and load balancing back to the backend system.

-< Lab specific Images here, in the /media sub-folder >

 NGINX aaS | Docker :-------------------------:|:-------------------------:
 ![NGINX aaS](media/nginx-azure-icon.png)  |![Docker](media/docker-icon.png)